A morning walk in the quiet

 (First published in Antiphon online journal, Issue 6, Spring 2013).

-My first collection of poetry, Sudden Arabesque, will be published by Oversteps Books this spring!
+My first collection of poetry, Sudden Arabesque, is out from Oversteps Books!

 Some responses to my poems: